Mathieu0321/F21-1010/syllabus.raw.md

 located in Room 320 of the Bureau of Mines Building, and can be reached via email at report-it@uwyo.edu or via phone at 766-5200 or 766-5228.
 For more information, go to:
 [http://www.uwyo.edu/reportit/learn-more/faqs.html](http://www.uwyo.edu/reportit/learn-more/faqs.html) .

-## Attendance and Absence policies

-You have to watch the lectures and listen to the podcast.
-This class has prerecorded lecture and audio that you are expected to watch/listen to.
-This is your "required" attendance.

-### SARS-Cov-2 / COVID-19 Related Policies

-During this pandemic, you must abide by all UW policies and public health rules put forward by the City of Laramie (or by Natrona County if at UW-Casper), the University of Wyoming and the State of Wyoming to promote the health and well-being of fellow students and your own personal self-care.
-Please review our current policy.
-As with other disruptive behaviors, we have the right to dismiss you from the classroom (Zoom and physical), or other class activities if you fail to abide by these COVID-19 policies.
-These behaviors will be referred to the Dean of Students Office using the UWYO Cares Reporting Form for Student Code of Conduct processes.

-### Syllabus Changes

-I will alert you to any possible course format changes in response to UW decisions about community safety during the semester.

 ## Classroom Behavior Policy